 More than 1 in 200 (0.52%) of all deaths (other than sudden and expected deaths) of 17-65 year olds in the Netherlands are caused intentionally by euthanasia without an explicit request from the person being killed.

-The doctor put medication in her coffee to reduce her consciousness deliberately so as to avoid her resisting being given the lethal drugs.
+The doctor put medication in her coffee to reduce her consciousness deliberately so as to avoid her resisting being given drugs.
 Nonetheless she physically struggled against the administration of an intravenous lethal injection.
 She was physically restrained by family members while the doctor completed the administration of the lethal drugs.